Links

 }

-To use the User Aptitude, use the following permissions outline in your package.json under the ldk object.
+To use the User Aptitude, use the following permissions outline in your package.json

 Please see our Permissions page for more information.